Table of Contents

 You can then send or publish this hyperlink any way you want — e.g., send it by email to a client, send it to your family members through WhatsApp, publish it on your intranet towards colleagues, or even publish it on your website.
 Other users can simply click on it (or copy/paste it in their browser) and fill out the template or change the document you shared; no separate username or password is required.

 While you can somewhat mitigate this risk by setting an expiry date, it is probably not a good idea to share sensitive templates in this way.
 (A better alternative is to create named accounts with a separate security code for such sensitive material.)

 Prerequisites to share documents & templates

-- You must have a ClauseBuddy Pro account.
+- You must have a paid version of ClauseBuddy Pro account.

 - A template must be saved in one of your folders before you can share it.